inouiw/capacitor-native-google-one-tap-signin/README.md

 <img src="screenshots/one-tap-sign-in-demo.jpg" alt="One tap signin screenshot" width=300/>

-Currently the idToken and the id (e-mail) are returned.
-You may check the idToken contents on https://jwt.io/
+Currently the idToken, id (e-mail), displayName, givenName, familyName, profilePictureUri are returned.
+You may check the idToken contents on https://jwt.io/.

+The user is automatically signed-in, without a prompt after the first sign-in.

 # Demos
 See the `demo` folder.